SainaRez/vuforia-spatial-robotics/rpi_ros_README.md

     Ubuntu 18.04 (gnome desktop)
     ROS Melodic

-In order to install ROS follow the instructions at: http://wiki.ros.org/melodic/Installation/Ubuntu
+In order to install ROS follow the instructions in the [ROS Tutorials](http://wiki.ros.org/melodic/Installation/Ubuntu)

-If there are issues with the EGL library, it might be due to the linux libraries not being symlinked.
+If there are issues with the EGL library, it might be due to the linux libraries not being symlinked (ex. the turtle from the rostopic tutorial not moving).
 To address this issue, follow the steps below by building Qt5 from source:

 Install dependancies: